PixelCrafters/StartupHealthCheck/README.md

 ```
 After you've made this change, restart your server.

-To make changes to view files simply override the views by recreating the view file in app/themes/<theme-name>/views/<file-name>
+To override a view file simple recreate it within your theme directory and make any changes (ie. app/themes/<theme-name>/views/<file-name>).

 To create custom themes take a look at the the [Themes on Rails](https://github.com/yoolk/themes_on_rails) documentation.